halex5000/ld-articles/LambdaEdge/Using LaunchDarkly with AWS Lambda.md

 ## The Example

-Let's imagine our company is launching a rebrand tht includes a new site relaunch.
+Let's imagine our company is launching a rebrand that includes a new site relaunch.
 This is a clearly major undertaking and the marketing department wants to be sure that everything is perfect.
 Rather than simply flip the switch from one day to the next, they want to roll out the new site to an increasing percentage of users to ensure everything looks good before eventually transitioning everyone to the new page.
 How can we do this without it becoming a major DevOps headache?

 In our example, we'll use LaunchDarkly to eliminate the DevOps headaches involved in this while also allowing the marketing team full control of the rollout.
 LaunchDarkly will assign each user to a variation that determines whether they see the new site or the old site.
 Our AWS Lambda@Edge function will use this information to route them to the appropriate version of the site at the edge rather than relying on a client-side or server-side redirect.